facundoolano/olano.dev/_drafts/2023-11-28-code-is-run-more-than-read-hopefully.md

 </p>
 </div>

+This is a strong mental model, just keeping the users in mind during development can get us pretty far.
+This is approximately how I learned the job and how I understood it for the first half of my career.

 ## Code is run more than read

-When I say `run` I don't just mean executing a program, I mean operating it in production, with all that that entails: deploying, upgrading, observing, auditing, monitoring, fixing, decommissioning, etc.
+When I say `run` I don't just mean executing a program, I mean operating it in production, with all that that entails: deploying, upgrading, observing, auditing, monitoring, fixing, decommissioning, etc. As Dan McKinley puts it in [*Choose Boring Technology*](https://mcfunley.com/choose-boring-technology):

-This is something that took me a while to fully grasp because, at least in my experience and that of the people I know, most of the software being developed doesn't never really gets to production, at least not at the expected scale.
-Most software is built on assumptions that never get tested.
+> It is basically always the case that the long-term costs of keeping a system working reliably vastly exceed any inconveniences you encounter while building it.

+We can incorporate this idea to our little expression:

 <div class="org-center">
 <p>